dingbat/nsrails/autogen/readme.md

 Options:
 -----------

 Use the `--help` flag for a list of these options.
+They are absolutely combinable!

 ### Property options